Archinamon/android-gradle-aspectj/README.md

 AspectJ-Gradle plugin provides supply of all known JVM-based languages, such as Groovy, Kotlin, etc. That means you can easily write cool stuff which may be inject into any JVM language, not only Java itself! :)

 To start from you may look at my <a href="https://github.com/Archinamon/AspectJExampleAndroid" target="_blank">example project</a>.
 And also you may find useful to look at <a href="https://eclipse.org/aspectj/doc/next/quick5.pdf" target="_blank">reference manual</a> of AspectJ language and simple <a href="https://eclipse.org/aspectj/sample-code.html" target="_blank">code snipets</a>.
-In case aspectj-native not supported by Android Studio, you may write a java-classes with aspectj annotations.
+In case aspectj-native not supported by Android Studio (even with IDE-plugin it's using is complicated), you may write a java-classes with aspectj annotations.

-May not work with InstantRun due to a slicer bug.
-Please, <a href="http://stackoverflow.com/a/35169716/483603" target="_blank">switch off InstanceRun</a> if you have faced any problems (e.g. class file not found in DexPath in runtime).

 Two simple rules you may consider when writing aspect classes.
 - Do not write aspects outside the `src/$flavor/aspectj` source set!
 These aj-classes will be excluded from java compiler.